 More Information on Kayaking Ireland:

-Jim runs day and night kayaking trips and he’ll teach you the most relaxed paddle stroke around!
+Jim runs day and night kayaking trips in West Cork and he’ll teach you the most relaxed paddle stroke around!

 Atlantic Sea Kayaking Website

-Please note that since we were kayaking in the dark, I sadly couldn’t take any photos, however I went kayaking with Jim the next day (because he’s awesome) and he runs a bunch of different day tours.
+ince we were kayaking in the dark, I sadly couldn’t take many photos, however I went kayaking with Jim the next day (because he’s awesome) and he runs a bunch of different day tours.
 On that excursion I took plenty of photos on our sunny day so you could see what the landscape looked like.

 - Taking on the Wild Atlantic Way Solo